Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 5) Improved research funding for POTS.
 The editors add: “Indeed, there is an urgent need for well-conducted collaborative research to address the many gaps identified surrounding management of this complex condition.”

+As you can see, a recurring theme in this article is how poorly understood POTS is.
 Most people that contact our office do not contact us just for POTS or problems with a racing heart rate or dizziness and fainting sensation.
 Their cardio-like symptoms are often just one problem bundled among many issues that they are facing.
 However, we do see the patient whose symptomology is mostly focused on cardiac-like events.
 Let’s read some of their stories.

 Panic attack or heart attack?
 Neither?